BilouBrot/firmware/README.md

 	<a href="https://meshtastic.org/docs/">Documentation</a>
 </div>

+## Using the Logging Extension

+This firmware includes a logging feature implemented in the `MessageLogModule` that allows you to capture message logs on your Meshtastic device.

+If you want to use the custom Hardware from Emergencity select the pico2 environment

+### Configuration

+Before using the logging feature, adjust the following settings in your node configuration:
+- **Phase timings**: Configure the timing parameters as needed for your use case
+- **Node roles**: Set appropriate roles for the node that will perform logging

+### Usage

+1. **Start Logging**: After flashing the firmware and rebooting your device, send a Bell Character (ASCII `\x07`) from another device on a known channel to begin logging.

+2. **Stop Logging**: Reboot the device to stop logging.

+3. **Read Logs**: To access the captured logs, you have two options:
+   - Connect to the node and read logs directly via the serial monitor
+   - Use the automated script: `scripts/auto_log_capture.py`

 ## Overview

 This repository contains the official device firmware for Meshtastic, an open-source LoRa mesh networking project designed for long-range, low-power communication without relying on internet or cellular infrastructure.
 The firmware supports various hardware platforms, including ESP32, nRF52, RP2040/RP2350, and Linux-based devices.